eakemann/Pandas-Challenge/README.md

 # Data Analysis on a fictional video game using Pandas

-## Background
+## Objective

 ![Fantasy](Images/Fantasy.png)

-Congratulations!
-After a lot of hard work in the data munging mines, you've landed a job as Lead Analyst for an independent gaming company.
-You've been assigned the task of analyzing the data for their most recent fantasy game Heroes of Pymoli.
+As Lead Analyst for a fictional gaming company, the assignment is to analyze data for their most recent fantasy game "Heroes of Pymoli."

 Like many others in its genre, the game is free-to-play, but players are encouraged to purchase optional items that enhance their playing experience.
-As a first task, the company would like you to generate a report that breaks down the game's purchasing data into meaningful insights.
+This report breaks down the game's purchasing data into meaningful insights with such data values as:

-Your final report should include each of the following:

 ### Player Count